Probing $t$-channel single top-quark and antiquark production via differential cross-section measurements at $\sqrt{s}=$\SI{13}{\TeV} with the ATLAS detector: Analysis strategy and systematic uncertainties

 The unfolded differential cross-section is defined as:

 where $M^{-1}_{jk}$ is the inverse of the migration matrix, $N^{\mathrm{data}}_j$ is the observed number of events, and $\hat{B}_j$ is the estimated background.

 Systematic uncertainties are categorised into experimental, signal modelling, and background-related uncertainties.
 The dominant uncertainties arise from signal modelling (parton shower, scale variations, and PDF uncertainties) and experimental uncertainties such as jet energy scale and $b$-tagging efficiencies.
-Background uncertainties have a minor impact due to high signal purity.
+Background uncertainties are subdominant due to the low background fraction in the signal regions.